Adrienne Provost

 Ph.D.
 Curriculum and Instruction

 Adrienne Provost is a distinguished educator and researcher with a Ph.D. in Social Foundations of Education from the University of Florida.
-She spent over a decade at Santa Fe College as a grant administrator and multi-program director.
-Currently, she serves as Assistant Dean in the College of Liberal Arts and Sciences at the University of Florida, where she continues to promote access and transfer opportunities for students nationwide.
-Nationally recognized for her innovative programming, Dr. Provost has received numerous awards, including the 2024 Terry O’Banion Legacy Award and the 2022 Santa Fe College Advocacy Leadership Award.
-Her career has significantly increased educational pathways for low-income, first-generation students and her work has been instrumental in securing federal grants to support these initiatives.
+She serves as Assistant Dean in the College of Liberal Arts and Sciences at the University of Florida.
+Nationally recognized for her innovative programming, Dr. Provost has received numerous awards, including the 2024 Terry O’Banion Legacy Award and the 2020 Santa Fe College Innovation Award.
+Her passion for expanding higher education pathways has significantly increased educational opportunities for low-income, first-generation students.
 Dr. Provost’s academic interests include the history of higher education, community colleges, humanistic education, general education, and higher education policy and legislation.
-Her current research focuses on the ideological influences behind the founding mission of community colleges in the U.S. and the resulting political, social, and economic tensions during the shift toward neoliberalism.

 Research Interests